Opportunity is Stealing our Time, Focus and Energy

 Nobody can argue against the amount of opportunity we have in this day and age.
-Particularly in our industry, the internet, there are so many potential lives we could lead that we can literally be anybody we want to be.
+Particularly in my industry, the internet, there are so many potential lives we could lead that we can literally be anybody we want to be.

 There lies the problem.
 Who do you want to be?